alexogeny/mosaic/README.md

 - `Slider` – Accessible range input with accent-aware focus and error states.
 - `Pagination` – Paginated navigation with ellipsis handling.
 - `Progress` – Determinate and indeterminate indicators with optional labels.
+- `Skeleton` – Animated placeholders that pause automatically when reduced motion is enabled.
+- `Spinner` – Inline loading indicator that shares motion tokens with `Progress`.
 - `Textarea` – Multi-line input with size controls and shared token styling.
 - `Stack` – Flexbox layout utility for column/row alignment and spacing.
 - `Switch` – Accessible toggle with descriptive text support.